Doctor Blood's Coffin: Plot

 Peter takes Linda to the tin mines, where she has never been.
 Inside, he tells her a weird story that, as a boy, he played there, pretending he was dead and then coming back to life.
 They're startled by self-employed tin miner Tregaye, who leads them out.
 Peter later returns, and Tregaye becomes his latest victim.
 When Peter and Linda attend Beale's funeral, Peter notices that Linda has gone off to gaze lovingly at her husband Steve's grave.

 Robert returns from Plymouth Hospital.
 The liquid in the syringe is curare.
 Trying to deflect suspicion, Peter says that, coincidentally, he and Linda had recently been talking about curare.
 But Linda is growing suspicious.
-Sgt.
-Cook arrives, telling them that Tregaye has been found dead, and asks Peter to perform the PM.
+Sgt Cook arrives, telling them that Tregaye has been found dead, and asks Peter to perform the PM.
 Tregaye is not at all deceased, though.
 Peter's curare has immobilised him.

 Linda confronts Peter.
 He tells her that he will put the living hearts of wastrels into the dead bodies of those who deserve to live, such as great scientists and philosophers.
 Linda says that only God has the right to decide who lives and who dies, but Peter insists that he too has that right as a doctor.
 She replies that he may be able to restore "physical life", but the result will be an "evil being".
 Linda runs away when Peter says she only loves Steve's memory, not what he is now, "pinned down by a gravestone."

-Sgt.
-Cook and Robert have also realised that Peter is behind the crimes.
+Sgt Cook and Robert have also realised that Peter is behind the crimes.
 Peter goes to the cemetery, unearths a body, and hauls it back to his lab, where Tregaye also lies.
 He transplants Tregaye's beating heart into the body that he's disinterred.
 The body, of course, is that of Steve Parker.

-Sgt.
-Cook organises a search.
+Sgt Cook organises a search.
 Peter forces Linda into the mine, where she encounters her reanimated but decomposed husband.
 Suddenly zombie Steve attempts to strangle her without apparent provocation.
 Peter pulls him off her.
 They fight; Steve kills Peter and then dies again.
 Linda runs to the search party on the shoreline, safe once more.

 Production

 Development

-Doctor Blood's Coffin was the second British film made by Sidney J. Furie.
+Doctor Blood's Coffin was the second British film made by Canadian director Sidney J. Furie.
 His early features A Dangerous Age and A Cool Sound from Hell had made little impact in his native country, but were well-received in England, which led Furie to move there in 1960 to direct the film During One Night.
 He set up an independent production company, Caralan Productions Ltd., with producer George Fowler, and signed a distribution deal with United Artists for both the UK and the US.

 Nathan Juran wrote the script, originally titled Face of Evil, under the pseudonym 'Jerry Juran' and sold it to Sidney J. Furie, who had it rewritten by James Kelly and Peter Martin in order to better fit England, as the original story took place in a gold-mining town 'out west' in America.